alexanderkiel/env-tools/README.md

    {:host "localhost"}}
 ```

-Env Tools provides the function `build-config` which takes a spec and builds the config map from the environment.
+Env Tools provides the function `build-config` which takes a spec and builds a config map from the environment.
 Assuming an environment like this:

 ```bash
 DATABASE_HOST="localhost"